 The Braille Challenge® is an academic competition designed to motivate braille literacy in blind and visually impaired students.
 The purpose is to emphasize their study of braille, while rewarding their success with fun-filled, but challenging, local and national events.
 Any visually impaired student who reads braille is eligible to participate in the preliminary Braille Challenge events, which are held from January through the end of March throughout the U.S. and Canada.

-The 2018 Braille Challenge finals will be held at USC on June 16, 2018.
+The 2019 Braille Challenge National Finals will happen on June 21 and 22 at the University of Southern California.
 Click here for more information!

 Cane Quest is a challenging orientation and mobility contest for students in grades 3-12.
 There are several Cane Quest regional events across the country that your child can compete in!
 Visit the Cane Quest regional events page to learn more about the event.